MaksymBoiarskykh/homework-JavaScript/README.md

-# This file contains all the topics that I studied on javascript
+# This file contains all the topics that I studied in the javascript course